 - 1. In Windows, click on the Start button and choose Control Panel. - 2.
 In the Control Panel window, click on the Network and Internet Options icon. - 3.
-In the Network and Internet Connections window, click the Internet Options icon. - 4.
-In the Internet Properties window, click on the Connections tab and click on the LAN Settings button - 5.
-Verify that the "Use a proxy server for your LAN (These settings will not apply to dial-up or VPN connections)." option is NOT checked.
-If it is checked, click in the checked box to deselect the option and click OK.
+In the Network and Internet Connections window, click the Internet Options icon.

 Alternatively, you can access this Internet Options menu using the Tools pull-down menu in Internet Explorer.